paul-pagnan/react-instant-chat-tutorial/TUTORIAL.md

 ![Finished react chat app](https://s17.postimg.org/40klqu39r/20160918_123011_capture.gif)

+##A bit about me
+My name is Paul Pagnan, and I am a Software Engineer at Kent and Lime.
+Kent and Lime is a Sydney-based, technology first startup looking to disrupt the way men shop online.
+We send you a box of professionally styled clothes to suit your specific size, style, and budget.
+You can check us out at [https://kentandlime.com.au](https://kentandlime.com.au).

+Our engineering team is always using cutting edge technologies to solve complex business problems.
+Our technology stack is predominantly ES6 Javascript.
+Javascript allows for extremely rapid development, which aligns with the cutting edge and fast paced nature of the business.
+This is likely the reason why javascript libraries, such as ReactJs, are gaining immense popularity not just in startups, but in larger organisations as well.

+P.s.
+We are hiring, feel free to get in touch with me at paul@kentandlime.com.au if you are interested

 ##Getting started
 To get started, I recommend downloading the starter kit for this tutorial.
 It contains a skeleton version of the app so that you don't have to do any of the boring dev-ops stuff to get started.
 The starter kit also includes all of the stylesheets that we will be using for this tutorial.
 You can download the starter kit here: [react-instant-chat-starter-kit](https://github.com/kentandlime/react-instant-chat-starter-kit/).